Given a position vs. time graph that shows a straight line with a... | Study Prep in Pearson+

 Multiple Choice

-Given a vs. graph that shows a straight line with a constant positive slope, which vs. graph corresponds to this data?
+Given a vs. graph that shows a straight line with a constant positive slope, which of the following vs. graphs correctly represents the motion?

 A